 Paula Johnson Neal

 Paula Johnson Neal is a graduate of The Ohio State University with a degree in early childhood development.
-She has spent the last 23 years making an impact in children’s lives as a preschool director, teacher, and guest speaker.
+She has spent over 26 years making an impact in children’s lives as a preschool director, teacher, and guest speaker.
 Her attitude to positively impact lives is evident by her achievements in leading schools that are recognized nationally and locally for high program standards.
-Currently, Paula serves as a preschool director for children experiencing temporary homelessness.
-Paula resides in Columbus, Ohio and enjoys spending time with family, friends, zip lining, reading, writing, and traveling.
+Paula resides in Columbus, Ohio and enjoys spending time with family, friends, zip lining, skydiving, reading, writing, and traveling.

 Moreover, she believes the majority of children’s literature on bookshelves is too traditionally saturated, lacks diversity, and relevancy to what’s actually happening today in the lives of young children.
 When thinking of a story concept, she looks for a need and fills it.
 “I’M GONNA HAVE A GOOD DAY" was born from the non-existence of children’s books specifically about preschool bullies.